Date of Award

 Alaina Louise Ingebritson

 Ingebritson, Alaina Louise, "The significance of Spa-type represented in swine Erysipelothrix rhusiopathiae bacterins for cross-protection against erysipelas" (2009).
 Graduate Theses and Dissertations.
-Paper 10641.
+10641.